Edge FAQ

 • It offers built in resource management.

-• It has reliable delivery of results to Collibra Data Intelligence Cloud.
+• It has reliable delivery of results to Collibra Data Intelligence Platform.

 • Edge is a Collibra service compatible with on-premises as well as cloud environments.

-• Edge offers continuous delivery of capability types and updates will be installed on a regular basis.
+• Edge offers continuous delivery of capability types and updates will be delivered on a regular basis.

-• Edge updates are included in Collibra Data Intelligence Cloud releases.
+• Edge updates are included with Collibra Data Intelligence Platform releases.

 What does the Edge architecture look like?
 You can see how Edge interacts with other components in this architecture and components overview.